satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 Quantifying an open-review system

-There is a dearth of metrics in article review and in code review for quantifying the quality of reviews, let alone of comments on reviews.
+There is a dearth of metrics in both article review and in code review for quantifying the importance of an author or reviewer or any of their contributions (whether the contribution is an article, review, comment on a review, or any portions thereof).
+Metrics have many uses in this context, including constructing a dynamic assessment of individuals or their ideas (as in the Stack Overflow example in Figure X) for use in promotion and allocation of funds and resources.

-Metrics have many uses, from assessing the contributions of reviewers and the importance of individual contributions (as in the Stack Overflow example in Figure X), to data mining reviews and comment histories to study the process of scientific publication.
+assessing the importance of reviewers and the importance of individual contributions , to data mining reviews and comment histories to study the process of scientific publication.
 The classic “Like” tally used to indicate appreciation of a contribution in Digg.com, Facebook.com, etc., is the most obvious and simplistic way to indicate the quality of a contribution (whether it be an article, review, comment on a review, or any portions thereof).
 Other possibilities include measuring the activity, frequency (Figure X), impact (Figure X), and topic range of a contributor or their contributions over time.

 .. figure:: images/image02.png
    :align: center